rur/treetop/README.markdown

 # Treetop

-### Modern web UX for server side applications
+### Modern web UX for multi-page applications

 _N.B.
 This is a prototype.
 The API is not stable and has not yet been extensively tested._

 ## TL;DR

-Treetop is a library for managing HTTP requests that enable in-page browser navigation with server side templates.
+Treetop is a library for managing HTTP requests that enable in-page browser navigation with server-side templates.

 Try it yourself, clone the repo and run the example server.